kendrainitiative/drupal_services/README.txt

 Installation
 ============
-If you are using the rest server you will need to download the latest version of SYPC: wget http://spyc.googlecode.com/svn/trunk/spyc.php -O  servers/rest_server/lib/spyc.php
+If you are using the rest server you will need to download the latest version of SYPC: wget http://spyc.googlecode.com/svn/trunk/spyc.php -O  servers/rest_server/lib/spyc/spyc.php

-Once downloaded you need to add spyc.php to the rest_server/lib folder which exists under the location you have installed services in.
+Once downloaded you need to add spyc.php to a folder called spyc within the rest_server/lib folder which exists under the location you have installed services in.